funalab/GReNIMJA/scripts/README.md

 # Description
-Script for downloading raw data and formatting it for use as a dataset
+Scripts for downloading raw data and formatting it for use as a dataset

 # How to use
 1. Download and unzip human genome data (accession number: ```GCF_000001405.39```) from FTP server of NCBI